 When you install a solar-energy system, you will need some type of mounting system to secure your solar panels.
 This is part of the system balance required in addition to the photovoltaic panels and inverter(s).
 The type of mounting system used will depend on the options available and the desired location for your solar panel system.

-Before choosing which mounting feature to use, it’s wise to have your roof inspected to ensure that it’s secure enough to hold the solar panels.
+Before choosing which mounting feature to use, it’s wise to have your roof inspected by a company like 99Roofers.
+This is because solar panels will add a considerable amount of weight to the rooftop once fitted.
+You may have to ensure that your roof is secure enough to hold the solar panels.
 Any missing shingles or holes in the roof need to be repaired before a solar panel installation.
 The Tri-State Exteriors: Fort Wayne Roofing Company, and companies alike, are more then equipped to inspect a roof and fix it if needed.

 So what types of racking and mounting are available for solar panels, and what kind should you choose?

 Most people choose to have solar panels for metal roofs, and most installers use this type of mount too.
 For installations where the weight of the solar panels is low, flush mounts are used.
 This method uses a metal bracket on each side of the solar panel, holding it above the surface of the roof.
 There is usually at least 2-4 inches of space allowed between solar panels and the roof so that plenty of air can flow beneath the panels, keeping them cool.
 Overheated solar panels do not perform as efficiently and will not last as long.

 This type of roof mount does not require roof penetration.
 It essentially involves a structure or frame that is held immobile by weight of concrete blocks, which sit in ballast trays of the structure.
 To increase the friction and to protect the surface, EPDM rubber is used on the underside of the frame.
 The construction is typically aluminum, which reduces the weight of the solar-energy mounting system.
 Hardware is composed of stainless steel to ensure long life.